What is a solitaire?

 The Orion solitaire engagement ring design breaks tradition.
 A solitaire style with a fresh, clean look.
 Crafted with a sweeping part-bezel, the opposite claw holds the diamond in place.

 The flute engagement ring is styled with six claws.
 This solitaire diamond setting benefits from added height.
-The tall, fluted setting with a web-like design includes tall, slim shoulders.
+The tall, fluted setting features a web-like design, characterised by slim shoulders.

 View additional designs by continuing to browse the full collection in our shop.